This is a guide covering the key light.

 You can manipulate your lighting by:

-As you can see, the key light holds an important role in the world of photography.
-Let’s dive in deeper to give you a better understanding of its purpose.
+As you can see, the key light plays an important role in photography.
+Let’s explore its purpose in more detail.

 What is the Purpose of a Key Light?

-As explained above, the key light acts as the main source of light in a shot.
+As explained above, the key light acts as the main light source in a shot.

 It’s this degree of importance that forces gaffers to accurately expose and highlight the dimensions, forms, shapes, and atmosphere of the image.